rennf93/good-comms/README.md

 4. Copy the Bot User OAuth Token
 5. Create a webhook for your channel
 6. Add both the token and webhook URL as GitHub secrets

+## Threading Behavior

+The action automatically handles message threading by matching the `AUTHOR_NAME` parameter.
+When sending a message:
+- If no `SLACK_THREAD_TS` is provided, it will look for the most recent message from the same author
+- If a matching author is found, the new message will be threaded to that message
+- If no matching author is found, a new message thread will be started

+This allows you to maintain separate threads for different types of notifications (e.g., "Deployment", "Tests", "Build") without manually managing thread timestamps.

 ## Inputs